brianz/blog/content/post/elixir-for-pythonistas-i.md

 Where I landed many months ago was being unhappy and unsatisfied with Django and all of the wrong decisions which are easy to make when using it to build a web application.
 I don't think this is necessarily a problem with Python or
-Django themselves, however I do feel that both Python and Django make it really easy to make the poor decisions when architecting a web application.
+Django themselves, however I do feel that both Python and Django enable developers to make poor decisions when architecting a web application.
+Maybe to frame this in a more positive light, it's _hard_ to make _good_ decisions when writing a large Django application.
 If anything, Django is an enabler (and guilt by association, Python).

 Node and JavaScript are probably even worse and more enabling at bad patterns.
 Rails and Ruby, yes...although with Rails there are such strong conventions around the "Rails way" that at least people don't have to look very far to figure out the "right" way of doing something (don't take this as an endorsement...I believe this creates a community which freaks out